protobon/python-fastapi-mongodb/README.md

 All the project configuration and dependencies are specified in the **DOCKERFILE** and **docker-compose.yml** file.<br/>

 **App dependencies:**<br/>
-**Docker:** mongodb and redis instances running and connected to the same docker network<br/>
+**Docker:** you need one mongodb and one redis instance running and connected to the same docker network as this app<br/>
-**Firebase:** .json configuration file of your firebase project to manage user authentication
+**Firebase:** .json configuration file of your firebase project to manage user authentication, this API validates users from a firebase bearer token inside the "Authentication" request header.

 **Run:**